Oops19/TS4-SitOnGround/README.md

-# Sit On Ground
+# 🪑 Sit On Ground

 ### ~~Sit Here~~
 ### Kneel Here
 ### Sit Cross Legged Here

-This is a mod to let sims sit down.
-It's my first shameless copy and paste mod using EA XML code and editing only a few lines.
+This mod lets Sims sit down.
+It’s my first shameless copy-and-paste mod using EA XML code with only a few lines edited.

-Actually it should support three sit interactions, but I never got the first one working.
+Originally, it was meant to support three sit interactions, but I never got the first one ("Sit Here") working.
-When playing the animation with Pose Player it looked very odd for teen+ sims.
-So maybe it's better that it isn't included.
+When testing the animation with Pose Player, it looked odd for teen+ Sims — so maybe it's better that it's not included.

+The mod offers:

-So it offers 'Kneel Here' which should be very similar to the 'MizoreYukii_KneelAnywhere' mod.
-If you end up with two 'Knee Here' interactions you should know why.
+- **Kneel Here** — similar to the `MizoreYukii_KneelAnywhere` mod.
+  If you see two "Kneel Here" interactions, now you know why.
-Except that it includes references to 'infants' which didn't exist back then when 'MizoreYukii' created this mod.
+  This version includes references to infants, which didn’t exist when MizoreYukii created their mod.

-It also includes 'Sit Cross Legged Here' so sims can sit like this on the ground.
+- **Sit Cross Legged Here** — lets Sims sit cross-legged on the ground.
-(Vanilla feature: To sit like this on the bed, select the pillow and select 'Sit'.)
+  *(Vanilla feature: To sit like this on a bed, click the pillow and choose "Sit")*

-I hope that this mod doesn't break as copying content may also lead to missing data after an update.
+This mod doesn’t override any default tuning, so it’s less likely to break after updates — though copying content can still lead to missing data if EA changes things.
-At least it doesn't replace any default tuning.

-This mod requires S4CL to register the interactions.

-## Updates
+## 🔄 Updates

-Don't expect updates of this mod, I hope it works quite long.
+Don’t expect frequent updates — I hope it works for a long time.

-One day I may extend PatchXML to read the tunings I used, patch them and add them to TS4 dynamically.
+One day I might extend [Patch-XML](https://github.com/Oops19/TS4-PatchXML) to read the tunings I used, patch them, and add them to TS4 dynamically.

-# Development
+## 🧑‍💻 Development

 Skip this section if you just want to use the mod.

-I looked at MizoreYukiis mod a lot and the S4S tuning browser to figure out which interaction to clone.
+I studied MizoreYukii’s mod and used the S4S tuning browser to figure out which interaction to clone.
-After the 1st interaction has been selected one will find references to used interactions, affordances, ASMs in it.
+Once the first interaction is selected, you’ll find references to other interactions, affordances, and ASMs.
-Cloning the other data is quite easy.
+Cloning the rest is fairly straightforward.

-If things don't work as expected it makes sense to look at the vanilla logs.
+If things don’t work as expected, check the vanilla logs.

-One should as soon as possible define the names one wants to use to avoid ending up with a mess of names.
+It’s important to define your naming conventions early — otherwise you’ll end up with a mess.
-At least for the tunings I did this, for the ASM and postures which I cloned later I didn't.
+I did this for the tunings, but not for the ASM and postures I cloned later.

-## FNV Values:
+## 🔢 FNV Values:
 ### STBL
 * Source: 'Sit Here'
 * Clone2: 'Kneel Here' -> 56B3B3D2 0x56B3B3D2  # Also prepend 0x here as we need to paste it later.